bright/new-www/content/our-areas/build-a-strong-team-with-agile-workshops.md

 short_description: We will organise Agile workshops for you and your team and help you quickly get a grasp of what this leading project management methodology brings to the table.
+order: 6
 title: build a strong team with Agile workshops
+intro: We have used Agile to build over 40 projects.
 image_our_service: /images/agile_workshops_small.png
 image_alt_our_service: agile workshops
 description: We live and breathe Agile.
 For almost a decade we have used Agile